tnbao10/tnbao10/README.md

 # Hi, Welcome to my page 👋👋👋

-My name is Nhu Bao, I am a fresher in Information and Technology with a focus on Java Development and .NET Development.
+<h4>My name is Nhu Bao, I am a fresher in Information and Technology with a focus on Java Development and .NET Development.
 I'm constantly exploring new technologies and working on improving my coding skills.
-Please feel free to take a look at my repositories, and I’d be grateful for any feedback or suggestions you may have.
+Please feel free to take a look at my repositories, and I’d be grateful for any feedback or suggestions you may have.</h4>

 ## 🌐Socials
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/https://www.facebook.com/truongbao102003/) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/bao-truong-nhu-a5ab44337/)